peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 The registration of media types involving patented technology is permitted.
 However, the restrictions set forth in BCP 79 {{!RFC8179}} and BCP 78 {{!RFC5378}} on the use of patented technology in IETF Standards Track protocols must be respected when the specification of a media type is part of a Standards Track protocol.
 In addition, other standards-related organizations making use of the standards tree may have their own rules regarding intellectual property that must be observed in their registrations.

 Intellectual Property Rights (IPR) disclosures for registrations in the vendor and personal trees are encouraged but not required.

+Copyright on the registration template MUST allow the IANA to copy it into the IANA registry.

 ## Canonicalization and Interoperability